 Forget anecdotal advice.
 A founder compares jurisdictions using a decision matrix.
 This framework forces you to evaluate your top country options based on the criteria that truly impact your financial and personal goals.

 Before securing a long-stay visa, you will likely enter the continent as a tourist.
 This is where the first layer of compliance—and anxiety—appears: the Schengen 90/180-day rule.
 The rule is simple yet widely misunderstood.
-It states you can be in the 29-country Schengen Area for a maximum of 90 days within 180-day period.
+It states you can be in the 29-country Schengen Area for a maximum of 90 days within any 180-day period.

 The key is to understand this is a rolling window.
 It is not a fixed six-month block that resets on a specific date.
 To gain control, stop guessing and start calculating.
 The method is straightforward: to see if you can be in the Schengen Area today, look back at the last 180 days.
 How many of those days were you present?
 If the number is less than 90, you are compliant.
 Mastering this simple calculation is your first step toward replacing compliance anxiety with executive control.